 Everyone has their own price range when purchasing a mattress, and it’s a significant factor in almost every mattress purchase.
 As you think through how to buy a mattress, you’ll want to consider your ideal price for a mattress, as well as the most you’d be willing to spend on a mattress purchase.

 When considering the ideal price, it’s worth thinking through how much you value a great night’s sleep and — more importantly — how long you plan to own your mattress.
-While $2,000+ for a high-end mattress might seem like a steep price tag, that mattress could be a steal if it lasts you 10+ years.
+When you break down the cost to how much your paying per night of restful sleep, the entire process becomes very cost effective.

 If you already own a bed base or prefer a specific size of mattress, that will help you narrow down your list of options.
 It will also make it easier to budget your mattress purchase, since there’s a significant price difference between different mattress styles and sizes.